tinymce/tinymce-docs/plugins/powerpaste.md

 Developers can add custom filtering before and after **PowerPaste**'s filters are run using the pre-filtering and post-filtering callbacks.
 These can be added as init options or at runtime using event listeners.

-> Note: These callbacks are also triggered by the core Paste plugin, but when triggered by PowerPaste they are passed more data.
+> **Note**: These callbacks are also triggered by the core Paste plugin, but when triggered by PowerPaste they are passed more data.

 ### paste_preprocess